christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 # DVI Analysis (Difference Vegetation Index)

-## Definition
-The **Difference Vegetation Index (DVI)** is a vegetation index used to highlight the presence and density of vegetation in an area.
+The Difference Vegetation Index (DVI) is a vegetation index used to highlight the presence and density of vegetation in an area.
 It is calculated as the difference between the near-infrared (NIR) band and the red band:

 $` DVI = NIR - Red `$